vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (quoting Bhav.
 Brāhmaparva 209.
 1-14).
 Goyugmavrata--on Rohiṇi or Mrgaśīrsa naksatra; a young bull

-and a cow are decorated and donated after worship of Siva and Umā; KKV 410, HV II.
+and a cow are decorated and donated after worship of Śiva and Umā; KKV 410, HV II.
 694-695 (both quote 41 verses from Devīpurāṇa).
 The performer never loses his wife or

 son.
 Goratnavrata-KKV 410-411, HV II.
 694-95 (both quote same